KomMKonLLM/KomMKonLLM/README.md

 sentence and the ways of formulating it) to a certain predetermined degree - in a certain combinatorial sense.

-## How does it work?

-We want to create a server solution that automatically creates consistency tests for LLMs using combinatorial methods, executes them on LLM instances via open interfaces and can also display the results in a prepared form.
-Together with an integrated repository of test cases, this offers a solution for combinatorial testing of the consistency of LLMs.

 ## Who is behind the project?

 KomMKonLLM is a project funded by [netidee](https://www.netidee.at/kommkonllm) and implemented by the [MATRIS Research Group](https://matris.sba-research.org/) of SBA Research.